OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 Please note that if you need to provide any information or explanation to the user it needs to be done before the call to `requestPermissions`, since the system dialog box can not be altered once called.

-#### Handling the permissions response
+#### Handling Responses to Permission Requests

 Now your app has to override the system method `onRequestPermissionsResult` to see if the permission was granted.
-This is where the same request code is passed that was created in `requestPermissions`.
+This method receives the `requestCode` integer as input parameter (which is the same request code that was created in `requestPermissions`).

 The following callback method may be used for `WRITE_EXTERNAL_STORAGE`.